SERVING THE COMMUNITY FOR OVER 150 YEARS

 It’s always been a place where the local community comes together to drink, eat and enjoy the tunes.
 As a result, there’s a rich history of the people who walked these floors long before we did.

-From anecdotal accounts of WG Grace supping a pint after cricket, to Ian Drury pulling pints behind the bar, there’s plenty to delve into.
+From anecdotal accounts of WG Grace supping a pint after cricket, to Ian Dury pulling pints behind the bar, there’s plenty to delve into.
 If you’d like to know more, feel free to read below.

 The Ivy House History: PART ONE, 1860-1922